turboapps/docs/reference/command_line/commit.md

 Usage: turbo commit <options> <container> <image>

 <options> available:
-      --arg=VALUE            Argument to startup file in commited image --format=VALUE         Use json format for output
+      --args                 Start of arguments to startup file in commited image --format=VALUE         Use json format for output
       --no-base              Do not merge the base image(s) into the new image --overwrite            Overwrite existing image